ealker/university-notes/CS38110_Open_Source/open_source_license.md

 Permissive licenses impose no restrictions on developers that their source code should remain open.

-### Apache

-Apache is the most complex of the permissive licenses.

-Projects that use Apache: most of Apache Software Foundation projects use versions 1.x, whereas version 2.0 are in use by non-ASF projects.

-### BSD: Berkeley Software Distribution
-From the University of California Berkeley.

-Projects that use BSD: Unix, FreeBSD, NetBSD, OpenBSD (basis of macOS).

 ### MIT: Massachusetts Institute of Technology
 Projects that use MIT: X.Org, JQuery, Node.js, Ruby on Rails, Lua, Jenkins, MS VS Code

 MIT is perhaps the simplest of the permissive licenses.
 It opens with a copyright statement which follows with the year and copyright holder.
 The rest of the license surrenders the rights normally given to a copyright holder.
 States that the software is presented "as is" and that it does not have a warranty.
 It grants the user the ability to distribute, modify, etc. the source code that the license covers.

+### BSD: Berkeley Software Distribution
+From the University of California Berkeley.

+Projects that use BSD: Unix, FreeBSD, NetBSD, OpenBSD (basis of macOS).

+BSD is slightly more restrictive than the MIT license.
+It stipulates that any redistributions must retain the BSD copyright notice, conditions and disclaimer.
+It also states that the name of the organisation nor the names of the contributors may be used to endorse or promote derivative products without prior written permission.
+This protects creators from defamation against any derivative works.

+There used to be an additional clause prior to 1999 that stated all advertising materials that mentioned a product released under BSD must display an acknowledgement: "This prooduct includes software developed by the <NAME_OF_ORG>.

+Facebook created a BSD+Patent license with an additional clause: "You won’t sue the licensor for patent infringement".
+This modified license would be terminated if any user or subsidiaries took financial interest in a patent assertion.

+### Apache

+Apache is the most complex of the permissive licenses.

+Projects that use Apache: most of Apache Software Foundation projects use versions 1.x, whereas version 2.0 are in use by non-ASF projects.

+Version 2 of the license was written and published in 2004, and is a departure from v1.x.

+Any derivative works of software which has an Apache 2.0 license:

+Patent clause:

+- You can include code that’s patented if you hold the patent.
+- You grant anyone using (or modifying) the code the right to use that patent.
+- You lose your rights granted under the license, if you sue somebody else for patent violations arising from this software.

 ## Copyleft Licenses: GNU GPL